kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

 Thus we have to require `sectionName` to a port, in order to refer to `MeshServices` unambiguously.

+#### Port name

+We can't require users to add a `name` field to their existing `Services` or annotate their `Dataplanes` for universal, so we should set a canonical name for every port assuming one isn't set.

+Because the `port` field must be unique anyway, this could be a suitable, automatic `name`.

 ### Stats

 For the Kuma API it's important that we can derive the destination that corresponds